Techtonica/curriculum/career/resume-writing.md

 - It can be easy to miss typos when you've been editing the same resume for a while.
 Accidentally leaving typos on a resume can signal poor attention to detail.
 Have a friend or mentor review it to have a fresh pair of eyes.
 - Resumes should be no longer than one page (Curriculum Vitae, or CVs, are different and not usually required outside of academia).
 Not only are one-page resumes more common, companies that print resumes for their interviewers often do so in batches that require uniform page stapling-- this means it's easy for a second page to get lost in the shuffle (literally).
 - Avoid sending a generically-named file like "resume.pdf" or worse, "resume.doc."
 Hiring teams see thousands of resumes and yours is nearly guaranteed to get lost if it doesn't include your name.
 Non-PDF resumes often lose their formatting with different software versions so all your work making it easy to read is forgotten.
 PDFs usually prevent that.
+- More and more companies are just asking for LinkedIn URLs in place of resumes, so everything you have on your resume should also be on your [LinkedIn profile](linkedin.md).

 ### Guided Practice